mohammedalgain/mohammedalgain/README.md

 ---

 ## About Me:
-I'm a Computer Science graduate with experience in Python, SQL, and Java, and expertise in Data Science & Analytics using Pandas, NumPy, and Scikit-learn.
+Computer Science graduate with experience in Python, SQL, and Java, and expertise in Data Science & Analytics using Pandas, NumPy, and Scikit-learn.
 I have a strong interest in AI & Machine Learning, RAG pipelines, and Web Scraping & Automation, and I'm currently expanding my knowledge in Data Scientist / Data Analyst.

 ---